Ohio Cottage Food Law: Do You Need Food Safety Training?

 Labeling requirements

-These labeling requirements also inform consumers of any major food allergen your product may contain and that your product was produced in a home that is not subject to regular inspection by the health department.
+These labeling requirements also inform consumers of any major food allergens your product may contain and indicate that the product was made in a home not subject to regular inspection by the health department.

 Your label must include the following information: